opral/monorepo/rfcs/sdk-js/RFC.md

 The SDK should include some core functionality (called `runtime`) that can be shared across all frameworks.

-> By exposing the `runtime` functionality, other developers could use it to build their own i18n solution for any given framework that is compatible with `inlang`.
+> By exposing the `runtime` functionality, other developers could use it to build their own i18n solution that is compatible with `inlang` for any given framework.

 Runtime functionality will be: